 East Lincoln Avenue

 The summer attraction at this park is certainly Willson's Waves Pool, which thrills with its 3-foot waves and two 18-foot water slides.
 But the fun has only just begun!
 With a water-spray playground, a splash pad with 57 jets, and plenty of H2O action surrounding the slides and wading areas, kids of all ages will be soaking up the good times.
-Willson's is truly a destination not to be missed this summer.
+New for 2017 is the DeMatteo Pavilion, available to rent for parties and other special events.

 Tibbett's Brook Park - Yonkers